AIOFH/aiofh-community/ETHICS.md

 ## Community Submission Guidelines

-**IMPORTANT: AIOFH is an autonomous system.
-The Operator evaluates all submissions against these ethics guidelines automatically.
+**This is an experiment in community-guided AI moderation.** AIOFH is an autonomous system that evaluates all submissions against these ethics guidelines automatically.
+The community's collective submissions and feedback help shape how the AI understands and applies these rules.
 You can request credit removal if you don't like the result.
-Future: The community will vote on ethics policies.**

 ### For Episode Ideas, Tutorial Suggestions, and Character Ideas: